catseye/Tamsin/README.markdown

 to be expressed *compactly*.
 Golf your grammar!
 (Or write it like a decent human being would.)

-The current released version of Tamsin is 0.1.
-As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and version 0.2 might look completely different.)
+The current released version of Tamsin is 0.1; the development version is 0.2-PRE.
+As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and that version 0.2 might look completely different.)

 Code Examples
 -------------